buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Entities/IfcSurfaceStyleLighting.md

 All these factors can be measured physically and are ratios for the red, green and blue part of the light.
 These properties are defined in the model as Type _IfcColorRGB_ with a factor for each colour.

-> EXAMPLE&nbsp; A green glass transmits only green light, so its transmission factor is 0.0 for red, between 0.0 and 1.0 for green and 0.0 for blue.
+> EXAMPLE  A green glass transmits only green light, so its transmission factor is 0.0 for red, between 0.0 and 1.0 for green and 0.0 for blue.
 A green surface reflects only green light, so the reflectance factor is 0.0 for red, between 0.0 and 1.0 for green and 0.0 for blue.

-> HISTORY&nbsp; New entity in IFC2x2.
+> HISTORY  New entity in IFC2x2.

 ## Attributes

 ### DiffuseTransmissionColour
 The degree of diffusion of the transmitted light.
 In the case of completely transparent materials there is no diffusion.
 The greater the diffusing power, the smaller the direct component of the transmitted light, up to the point where only diffuse light is produced.
 A value of 1 means totally diffuse for that colour part of the light.
-> NOTE&nbsp; The factor can be measured physically and has three ratios for the red, green and blue part of the light.
+> NOTE  The factor can be measured physically and has three ratios for the red, green and blue part of the light.

 ### DiffuseReflectionColour
 The degree of diffusion of the reflected light.
 In the case of specular surfaces there is no diffusion.
 The greater the diffusing power of the reflecting surface, the smaller the specular component of the reflected light, up to the point where only diffuse light is produced.
 A value of 1 means totally diffuse for that colour part of the light.
-> NOTE&nbsp; The factor can be measured physically and has three ratios for the red, green and blue part of the light.
+> NOTE  The factor can be measured physically and has three ratios for the red, green and blue part of the light.

 ### TransmissionColour
 Describes how the light falling on a body is totally or partially transmitted.